NVBugTide/LocalCrypto/README.md

 An offline-capable web application that encrypts files locally using the Web Crypto API and salted PBKDF2 key derivation

 ---
-## Features

-### AES-256-GCM Authenticated Encryption

-Provides both confidentiality and integrity protection for encrypted files.

-### PBKDF2-HMAC-SHA-256 Key Derivation

-Derives encryption keys from passwords using a random salt and an adjustable iteration count.

-### Fully Client-Side Processing

-All encryption and decryption operations run locally in the browser.
-Works without a network connection after the application has been loaded and cached.

-### Self-Decrypting HTML Export

-Generates a standalone HTML file containing:

-- The encrypted file data
-- The required cryptographic metadata
-- A local decryption interface

----
 ## Technical Overview

 ### Encryption Pipeline